nragon/keeper/README.md

       payload: "1"
 ````
 # Contributing
-Pull requests and issues on [github](https://github.com/nragon/keeper) are very grateful.
+Pull requests and issues on [github](https://github.com/nragon/keeper) are welcome.
 Feel free to suggest any improvement.

 # Licensing
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details